Ramalina farinacea: Description

 The surface of Ramalina farinacea is and smooth, with a firm texture.
 Internally, it possesses a solid medulla (inner tissue layer) and a subcortex (supportive layer beneath the outer surface).
 A distinctive feature of this lichen is its numerous soralia—specialised structures for asexual reproduction—which are located along the margins of the branches.
 These soralia are discrete, circular to elliptical, saucer-shaped when young, and become flat with maturity.
 They produce fine, powdery soredia (reproductive propagules) measuring 20–30 μm in diameter that are pale yellow-green in colour.

 Sexual reproductive structures called apothecia are rarely observed and, when present, develop laterally on the branches.
 The (spores produced in sacs called asci) are broadly ellipsoidal and measure 8–15 by 5–7 μm.

 Chemically, Ramalina farinacea has four distinct chemotypes (chemical variants), all containing usnic acid in the medulla and soralia.
 These chemotypes can be distinguished by their chemical reactions: some show orange-brown or orange-red reactions with chemical tests (containing protocetraric acid), others display yellow-red or yellow-orange reactions (containing salazinic acid, sometimes with norstictic acid), some fluoresce blue-white under ultraviolet light (containing hypoprotocetraric acid), while others show no distinctive chemical reactions.

+Photobionts

+A 2010 study of Spanish populations found that thalli of Ramalina farinacea can contain two distinct Trebouxia photobionts within the same thallus.
+On the basis of plastid LSU rDNA sequences and ultrastructural characters, one of these algae corresponded to Trebouxia jamesii, whereas the other appeared to represent an undescribed species closely related to T. jamesii.
+Both algae were detected in all sampled thalli from peninsular Spain and Tenerife, suggesting high selectivity in a symbiosis that nonetheless includes two coexisting photobionts.

+The same study found a geographical difference in photobiont dominance: the T. jamesii-like alga predominated in peninsular populations, while the second alga predominated in Canary Island material.
+The authors suggested that this ability to balance different algal partners may help explain the ecological breadth of R. farinacea, although they also noted that additional sampling and markers would be needed to confirm the pattern.